sealedsins/torei/content/wiki/slave-suit.md

 image: /assets/wiki/slave-suit.jpg
 ---

 **Slave suit** is a distinctive garment worn by [slaves](/wiki/slavery) on the planet Torei.
-Made of a thin and durable layer of [laminate](/wiki/laminate), the suit is designed to be skin-tight and cover the wearer's entire body from neck to toes.
+Made of a thin and durable layer of [laminate](/wiki/laminate), the suit is designed to be skin-tight and cover the wearer's entire body from head to toes.

 ## History